ebenamoafo2/ebenamoafo2/README.md

 <h1 align="center">Hi 👋, I'm Ebenezer Ofori Amoafo</h1>
 <h3 align="center">I'm a passionate developer on a journey to become a full-stack expert.
-I specialize in JavaScript, React, and Node.js, and I'm always eager to learn and grow.</h3>
+I specializing in JavaScript, React, and Node.js, and I'm always eager to learn and grow.</h3>

-- 🔭 I’m currently working on **Full-Stack Airbnb Clone**

-- 🌱 I’m currently learning **React,NextJS,Python**

-- 📫 How to reach me **ebenamoafo222@gmail.com**

 <h3 align="left">Connect with me:</h3>
 <p align="left">